-- Radiator for leaks and trash build-up. - Air intake system hoses and connections for cracks and loose clamps. - Fan, alternator, and accessory drive belts for cracks, breaks or other damage. - · Coolant pump for coolant leaks.
+- Radiator for leaks and trash build-up. - Engine shields and guards for trash build-up. - Air intake system hoses and connections for cracks and loose clamps. - Fan, alternator, and accessory drive belts for cracks, breaks or other damage. - Coolant pump for coolant leaks.

 NOTE: It is normal for a small amount of leakage to occur as the engine cools down and parts contract.

-Excessive coolant leakage may indicated the need to replace the coolant pump seal.
+Excessive coolant leakage may indicate the need to replace the coolant pump seal.
 Contact your engine distributor or servicing dealer for repairs.